 Over the years, Network members have collaborated on a range of projects, responding to identified needs in the field, including:

-- The Video4Change Impact Toolkit in English and Bahasa Indonesia
+- Producing a Video for Change Impact Toolkit in English and Bahasa Indonesia

 - Hosting global and regional Network convenings, such as in Indonesia, Mexico, and Sri Lanka